 The Senior Men’s squad aim to compete at the major domestic head races and regattas.
 The main head races we race at include pairs head, fours head, scullers head and VIIIs head.
 We also compete at a number of regional races in preparation for these events.
 After the VIII’s head, we turn our attention to regatta racing.
 We kick start this with a training camp, and then race at Wallingford, Met, Reading, Marlow and Henley Royal Regatta.
-After HRR, we usually enter a few crews into Peterborough Summer, where we take the club BBQ and camp over.
+After HRR, we usually enter a few crews into Peterborough Summer and other summer regattas.

 We train on the water at weekends and Thursday evenings.
 Some of the squad also scull in the mornings before work.
 We have a very large catchment area so we tend to do most of our land training individually.
 Depending on the circumstances of the squad, we sometimes run circuit and weight sessions at the club house.